 Why do they call it “revocable”?

 Because you can change anything and everything about your trust up until the moment you can’t make decisions or communicate.
 Think of your living trust just like your life insurance beneficiary form.
+You can make a change anytime you want.
 All you need is a signature and poof…everything changes.
 That’s a really nice feature and a wonderful threat to hold over your children’s heads to make sure they treat you well. 🙂